pin3da/computer-vision/README.md

 # computer-vision

-Programming assingments of the course "Computer Vision" class at Universidad Tecnologica de Pereira.
+Programming assingments of the course "Computer Vision" at Universidad Tecnologica de Pereira.
 2017-II

 Each project has its own detailed report.